 top of page

-I received my B.F.A. from Toronto Metropolitan University (formerly Ryerson University) in Acting/Directing.
-Where I received the Robert Christie Award for Acting, as well as the Faculty Scholarship for academic achievement, and was one of three students invited by the Chairman to take part in a yearlong directing intensive.
-Before transitioning into directing I worked professionally as an actor(off-Broadway, regionally, television, and film).
+I earned my B.F.A. in Acting and Directing from Toronto Metropolitan University (formerly Ryerson University), where I received the Robert Christie Award for Acting, the Faculty Scholarship for academic achievement, and was one of three students selected by the Chairman for a yearlong directing intensive.
+Prior to transitioning into directing, I worked professionally as an actor in Off-Broadway productions, regional theater, television, and film.

 My NYC credits include Cole Porter’s Fifty Million Frenchmen for The York Theatre Company, the first NYC revivals of The Drowsy Chaperone for The Gallery Players, WINNER of The New York Innovative Theatre Award for Outstanding Production of a Musical, A Man of No Importance (NY IT Nom.)
 About which the star of the original production, Roger Rees called it; “One of the most magnificent evenings I have spent in the theatre”, and Parade.
 As well as Music for Michael Mouse with Armistead Maupin and the New York City Gay Men’s Chorus at Carnegie Hall.